 "Do nothing from selfishness or empty conceit, but with humility of mind let each of you regard one another as more important than himself; 4 do not merely look out for your own personal interests, but also for the interests of others," (Phil.
 2:3-4).

-- You first need to register and get an account.
+- You first need to register and get an account on forums.

 - Tell Diane that you affirm the statement of faith above.